jorgitoooo/acme-search/README.md

 <hr/>
 <br/>

-## Additional Features
+<h2 id="additional-features">Additional Features</h2>

 There were a few additional features that I implemented to improve user experience.

 #### Scroll to top button

 The first was the addition of a button to allow the user to scroll to the top of a page.
 This is useful because there could be many search results after a given query is executed.
 If the user has reached the bottom of a page, having to scroll to the top could be tedious and may result in user dissatisfaction.
+A scroll to top button seemed like a crucial feature to improve user experience.

 #### Scroll to search result category

 The second was the addition of search result catagory links that a user can click and be taken directly to where that catagory lives on the page (eg. "calendar" category links user to the calendar results).

-#### Analytics utility
+#### Analytics service

-Finally, the last feature implemented was the analytics utility which was an advanced feature option in the requirements.
-This utility is used across the app to track user behaviour, such as time spent on the app, the type of querys submitted, and the links that a user interacts with.
-The analytics utility is also used to track app performance, such as external file load time and app startup time.
+The final feature implemented was the analytics service which was an advanced feature option in the requirements for this project.
+This service is used across the app to track user behaviour, such as time spent on the app, the type of querys submitted, and the links that a user interacts with.
+The analytics service is also used to track app performance, such as external file load time and app startup time.

 <br/>
 <hr/>
 <br/>

-## Future improvements
+<h2 id="future-improvements">Future improvements</h2>

 Assuming that this fictional app continues to grow and become more complex, an improvement that I would implement is creating a global store to maintain app state.
-Currently our app does not use any state management system, such as Redux.
-This is fine because the app is small and there aren't any deeply nested components requiring access app state.
-But, as the app grows, prop drilling could become an issue and a state management system like redux would be perfect to solve this issue.
+Currently our app does not use a state management system, such as Redux.
+This is fine because the app is small and there aren't any deeply nested components requiring access to the app's state.
+But, as the app grows, prop drilling could become an issue and a state management system like Redux would be the perfect tool perfect to solve this issue.